 You can use record list components to display raw data from a data source without performing a summation.
 When adding a record list to a dashboard, note that the administrator may have created a default set of columns for the viewable content.
 If needed, you can further modify this set of columns in your personal profile settings.
 For details, see "Defining a new default set of columns" below.

 •By default, column widths are auto-sized when a list is rendered, ensuring that all data is visible in each column.
 You can resize the widths to prevent horizontal scrolling, but upon refreshing the display, the columns will default back to the auto-sized width.
 To disable this option, clear the General tab > Columns autosizing option.

 •Paging may be turned off for your user account.
 To toggle paging on, click the icon in the top-right corner of the page to display the paging icon.
 For paging to be turned on by default, your administrator must enable the setting for your user account.

 •Columns in the display can be edited, formatted, and sorted (see the next procedure).
-You can also modify the default set of columns that display in the result.
+You can also modify the default set of columns that displays in the result.
 These are temporary changes specific to a single component in the display.